Finding a Top Financial Advisor Firm in Scottsdale, Arizona

-Stephen Bull is not only the principal owner of Verus Capital Partners, LLC, he also founded the firm in 2009.
+Stephen Bull, the principal owner of Verus Capital Partners, LLC, founded the firm in 2009.
 Bull has been a part of the asset management world since 1993, and the rest of the firm’s advisors have been in the business for an average of around 19 years.

 The firm provides financial planning, estate and trust creation and retirement planning services.
 It will also supplement those services with tax planning and liquidity incorporation.

 There are many factors Verus Capital Partners, LLC takes into account to ensure your portfolio fits your needs.
 Some of these factors include your time horizon and risk tolerance, as well as your current tax status and overall financial status.